 Lake Bled is probably one of the most Instagrammable and touristy spots in Slovenia and that’s because it’s absolutely gorgeous all year long.
 It’s stunning in winter, great in spring, warm and beautiful in summer and very photogenic in autumn as well.

-How to get to the Lake Bled from Ljubljana?
+How to get to the Lake Bled from Ljubljana and where to stay?

 We stayed in Apartment Muznik for 4 nights are were happy with the location (just a short walk away from the bus stop and Bled town centre) and just 3 minutes away from the lake.
 Our apartment had 2 rooms and 3 beds and everything looked new and clean.
 However, you can check other hotels and apartments here.